Beginner Powerlifting Over 50 – Introduction

 As Navy surgeon, commander, and author Dr. Richard Jadick says:

-“Research has shown that lifting heavier weights is the best form of exercise to boost testosterone,” says Dr. Jadick.
+“Research has shown that lifting heavier weights is the best exercise to boost testosterone,” says Dr. Jadick.
 “As muscle mass increases, it will trigger the body to produce more testosterone.”

-He suggests performing two sets of three to five reps at 95 percent of your one-rep max targeting larger muscle groups, like the quadriceps, hamstrings, back, and chest.
+He suggests performing two sets of three to five reps at 95 percent of your one-rep max, targeting larger muscle groups, such as the quadriceps, hamstrings, back, and chest.

 “A resistance training program can boost testosterone because it promotes: